Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 Relationship view: this shows the relationship between objects in the datasets.

-How to create a visualisation
+How to create a visualization

 - After loading the dataset, the Fields pane shows the list of all columns in the dataset.